-- An assessment of existing bicycling and walking conditions, plans, and policies; - An overview of bicycle facility types; - Development of vision, goals, and objectives for improving bicycling; - Non-infrastructure recommendations designed to improve bicycling conditions in RPA 8 through Education, Encouragement, Enforcement, and Evaluation efforts: - Bicycle infrastructure recommendations for urban and rural areas; and - Implementation recommendations of projects and programs.

-- Created performance measures for RPA 8 LRTP. - Completed the rest of maps for RPA 8 LRTP. - Conducted public input meetings for RPA 8 LRTP. - Draft chapters for LRTP update are submitted to IADOT. - All final chapters are submitted to IADOT. - Provided technical assistance to locals on implementing lands use plans (as needed) - RPA 8 website is updated with LRTP documents - Monitor the local land use plans and their implementation as they impact development on the RPA8 transportation system (as needed).
+- Developed a Bicycle and Pedestrian Plan for the RPA 8 region.
+This plan provided recommendations to improve conditions for walking and bicycling in RPA 8 region.
+Staff coordinated the efforts of plan development with RPA 8 members, bike groups, and other interested parties.
+The plan included the following: - An assessment of existing bicycling and walking conditions, plans, and policies; - An overview of bicycle facility types; - Development of vision, goals, and objectives for improving bicycling; - Non-infrastructure recommendations designed to improve bicycling conditions in RPA 8 through Education, Encouragement, Enforcement, and Evaluation efforts; - Bicycle infrastructure recommendations for urban and rural areas; and - Implementation recommendations of projects and programs. - Provided technical assistance to locals on implementing lands use plans (as needed) - RPA 8 website is updated with LRTP documents - Monitor the local land use plans and their implementation as they impact development on the RPA8 transportation system (as needed).